 (On the subject of spoilers, Rhea says that the community has a policy not to use leaked material.
-This was an issue when the show's plot was catching up with the books, but has also intensified online in recent weeks with the recent hack of HBO and subsequent leaks of scripts, spoilers, and full episodes.
+This was an issue when the show's plot was catching up with the books, but also intensified online after the 2017 hack of HBO and subsequent leaks of scripts, spoilers, and full episodes.
 "I think that as fans they have a very strong desire to not do anything that would run afoul of the franchise," says Rhea.
 Though, he also notes he's not sure if contributors are watching the hacks themselves and pre-writing material to post after the episode airs.)

 That's exciting news for HBO and the investors in FANDOM, but it's less clear how it benefits the wiki contributors themselves.
 The writers I spoke and corresponded with did seem genuinely excited about their work.
 "I love writing," writes Shane Jacobus, a 33-year-old contributor who goes by the username Shaneymike.
 "And I love having wiki as an outlet to help me keep up my writing skills, and provide the public with a detailed analysis of the show."
 Similarly, Kevin Carney says he simply enjoys doing it.
 He also cites the discussion boards as an entertaining way to discuss theories, speculate about the show, and interact with other users.
 It's fun.